tiwaria00172/SGPA-CGPA/README.md

-Its a Tool for checking SGPA AND CGPA for RBU AIML Students
+Its a Tool for checking SGPA AND CGPA for RBU AIML Students.